 Information taken from Ontario Ministry of Health

 If you are a patient here at the Southlake Family Health Team, you can receive the flu shot right here in our office!
-Please check back in the coming weeks for more information on when flu shot vaccinations become available.
+Click the link below or call into the office at (905) 853-3103.